Reason homepage banner

 Biblical Teaching

-The Bible teaches that Christ's sacrifice was a one-time, "once-for-all" sacrifice that need never be repeated.
-"So Christ was offered once to bear the sins of many" (Heb.
-9:28).
-Christians "are sanctified through the offering of the body of Jesus Christ once for all.
-And every priest standeth daily ministering and offering oftentimes the same sacrifices, which can never take away sins: but this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God. . . .
-For by one offering he hath perfected for ever them that are sanctified" (Heb.
-10:10-14).
+Christ’s sacrifice was a one-time, complete act.
+"So Christ was offered once to bear the sins of many" (Hebrews 9:28).
+"We are sanctified through the offering of the body of Jesus Christ once for all. . . .
+[B]y one offering he hath perfected for ever them that are sanctified" (Hebrews 10:10–14).

-It is obvious that these positions are mutually exclusive.
-They cannot both be believed and embraced at the same time.
-One is right; the other is wrong.
-The Protestant Reformation, the break with Rome under Luther in the 1500s, was over these and other major differences.
-At Bob Jones University we believe the Bible.
-We desire that every person outside of Christ, be he Catholic, Baptist, Presbyterian, Lutheran, Islamic, Jewish, Mormon, or whatever, should come to put his faith in Christ alone through the revelation of Himself that He has given in the Scriptures, His Holy Word, the Bible.
-We have no other authority!
+These positions are mutually exclusive; they cannot both be held.
+One is correct, the other incorrect.
+The Protestant Reformation, sparked by Luther in the 1500s, arose from these and other differences with Rome.
+At Bob Jones University, we uphold the Bible.
+We hope every person—Catholic, Baptist, Presbyterian, Lutheran, Muslim, Jewish, Mormon, or otherwise—comes to trust Christ alone through the revelation of Scripture, God’s Holy Word.
+We recognize no other authority.